liumichael/facecard/deliverables/iteration-02.review.md

  * High-level concepts that should guide your work for the next iteration.
  * These concepts should help you decide on where to focus your efforts.
  * Can be related to product and/or process.

+* Workflow
+    * Due to problems encounted by pushing directly on master, we have decided to enforce the use of branches and pull-requests when implementing the features of our application.
+Pull-requests should be only made when a feature is implemented on a branch correctly, and ready to be tested on master.
+At least two members, one using a mac, and one using windows should approve of the merge-request before it is accepted.
+Master should always contain a working version of our application.

+* Backend
+    * We have decided to use mongoDB as our SQL processor.
+Using this database, we plan to implement our previously hardcoded features to work as intended.
+Users should be able to create accounts, create and join groups, share cue cards, and create quizzes.
+Groups, cue cards and quizzes should be linked to user accounts which can be accessed using the id and password created in the account creation proccessor.